MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 # Reversing httpd - TODO!!!!!!!!!!!!!!!!!!!!!!!!!
-Following the article Elon wrote, I tried to reverse the binary and search for dangerous function calls like system(), eval() etc...
+Following the [article](https://elongl.github.io/exploitation/2021/05/30/pwning-home-router.html) Elon wrote, I reversed the httpd binary and searched for dangerous function calls like system(), eval() etc...
-Also, I tried to find mentions of nvram_get() to see if there's any unsanitized user input being used in important places.
+Also, I tried to find mentions of nvram_get() (nvram == non volatile ram == stays on the disk) to see if there's any unsanitized user input being used in important places.

 # Let's Build a Firmware!